sikkha/PulsarWave/README.md

 $ pip install --upgrade openai
 ```

 3\.
 Run the script, and check the results.
-And then from the output file, you can run the tech-radar/docs/generate_tech_radar.sh
+And then from the output file, you can run the trend-radar/docs/generate_tech_radar.sh to generate the radar.

 ```console
 $ ./run_ai_process.sh